kouniam/kouniam/README.md

 My name is Bruno Rodrigues and I'm a freshly graduated theoretical physicist.
 I am originally from Portugal, but (currently) call Rotterdam my home.
 For the most part, I make use of Python to do mathematical modeling and data analysis, though I am no stranger to C, C++, MATLAB, SQL and R.

-My repositories include some examples of scientific coding that I have done.
+My (pinned) repositories include some examples of scientific coding that I have done.
 Feel free to ask me about it.

 - 🔭 I’m currently looking to start my career as a data scientist.
 - 🌱 I’m currently learning about advanced ML algorithms.